ganrad/aks-aspnet-sqldb-rest/README.md

 6. Configure AKS to pull application container images from ACR.

+    When AKS cluster is created, Azure also creates a 'Service Principal' (SP) to support cluster interoperability with other Azure resources.
+This auto-generated service principal can be used to authenticate against the ACR.
+To do so, we need to create an Azure AD role assignment that grants the cluster's SP access to the Azure Container Registry.

     **IMPORTANT NOTES:**

-    If you selected Option **A** in Step 3 then execute the command in the code snippet below and skip to Step 7.
-Skip this command snippet and go to the next section in this step if you selected Option **B** in Step 3.
+    - If you selected Option **A** in Step 3 then execute the command in the code snippet below and skip to Step 7.
+    - Alternatively if you selected Option **B** in Step 3, skip this code snippet and go to the next section in this step.

     ```bash
     # Assign registry pull permission to the AKS cluster Service Principal so it can pull images from the ACR instance.